KillingSpark/rustysd/Readme.md

 1. setting env variables (currently handled with libc because the rust std contains locks which currently break on forking)
 1. setting the current process as a subprocess reaper (might not be that important, other platforms might handle reparenting of orphaned processes differently than unix)
 1. changing the user id to drop privileges
+1. an implementation of getpwnam_r and getgrnam_r.
+These can be swapped for getpwnam/getgrnam if needed
+    * They can also be ignored, restricting the values of User, Group, and SupplementaryGroups to numerical values

 ## What works
 This section should be somewhat up to date with what parts are (partly?) implemented and (partly?) tested.
 If you find anything does actually not work